-Ger For more information, see "REORGANIZE TABLE statement" on page 508 of the book ASA SQL Reference Manual.
+For more information, see "REORGANIZE TABLE statement" [ASA SQL Reference, page 522].

 • Estimate source When the source of the estimate is Guess, the optimizer has no information to use, which may indicate a problem.
 If the estimate source is Index and the selectivity estimate is incorrect, your problem may be that the index is skewed: you may benefit from defragmenting the index with the REORGANIZE TABLE statement.